gabrielmendesa/gabrielmendesa/README.md

-### Hi there 👋
+### Hi, my name is Gabriel and I'm ...

-- 🔭 I’m currently studing on Trybe
+- Studing on Trybe
-- 🌱 I’m currently learning Web Development
+- Learning Web Development
-- 📫 How to reach me: gabrielmendesa@gmail.com
+- Contact me: gabrielmendesa@gmail.com

-> 'Choose a job you love, and you will never have to work a day in your life' -Confucius
+> 'Choose a job you love, and you will never have to work a day in your life'